Edit this wiki page Follow

 Getting too close to certain enemies or bosses can also be an insta-kill

 One of the most dangerous instant killers is the game environment, which can kill players in any number of ways.
-A fall from a sufficient height will kill in most games, as will jumping out of a multiplayer arena that is floating, such as Facing Worlds from Unreal Tournament, or Lockout from Halo 2.
-Some maps also feature interactive hazards which will instantly kill you, such as the bullet train in the multiplayer level Terminal from Halo 2, which speeds through the middle of the level at random intervlas and kills anyone on the tracks.
-Exploding barrels are also particularly notorious for killing instantly, although a player often has to dump several bullets into one before it explodes.
+A fall from a sufficient height will kill in most games, as will jumping out of a multiplayer arena that is floating, such as Facing Worlds in Unreal Tournament, or Lockout in Halo 2.
+Lethal hazards can also be found in the level itself, such as the bullet train in Halo 2's Terminal, which speeds through the middle of the level at random intervals and kills anyone on the tracks.

 This edit will also create new pages on Giant Bomb for: